Bartvds/manticore/README.md

 Fork node.js multi-core workers and crunch legendary workloads.

-The core concept is you got some code in a function that does some heavy work and you want to run it many times with maximum benefit of your multi-core CPU, and without the overhead of re-spawning piles single-use sub-processes.
+The core concept is you got some code in a function that does some heavy work and you want to run it many times with maximum benefit of your multi-core CPU and without the overhead of re-spawning piles single-use sub-processes.

 :warning: Early release :sunglasses: